KandilKhaled/neocortexapi/UseHtmSerilaizer.md

 ```
 -Expected intput: a StreamReader objectcd
 -Expected output: in the example above the method returns a single Cell object, although it is possible to have another output as an array of Cell object.
 (Cell[]

+A serialized string representation of the method´s first argument written to the output stream specified by the sw StreamWriter object.
+The format of the string will be in accordance with the code inside the method.